 METHODS

-Florence (FLO) is an National Health Service telehealth solution utilised for monitoring chronic health conditions, such as hypertension, using text-messaging.
+Florence (FLO) is a National Health Service telehealth solution utilised for monitoring chronic health conditions, such as hypertension, using text-messaging.
 New algorithms were designed to monitor the well-being, basic physiological observations and any patient-reported symptoms, and provide support messages to patients undergoing colorectal surgery within an enhanced recovery after surgery protocol for 30 d after discharge.
 All interactions with FLO and physiological readings were recorded and patients were invited to provide feedback.

 RESULTS